Shenyu-Liu/Shenyu-Liu.github.io/_pages/publications.md

 On stability of switched systems
 ------
+* [J] Wen, P. and <strong>Liu, S.</strong> (2023).
+Stability Analysis andMoment Estimation for Randomly Impulsive Switched Systems with Restrictions.
+Submitted to Automatica.
 * [J] <strong>Liu, S.</strong> and Tanwani.
+(2023).
 Impulsive switching signals with functional inequalities: Stability analysis using hybrid systems framework.
 Submitted to Automatica.
 * [J] <strong>Liu, S.</strong> and Wen, P. (2023).
 Non-conservative stability criteria for semi-Markovian impulsive switched systems.
 Submitted to SIAM Journal on Control and Optimization.
 * [C] Russo A. and <strong>Liu, S.</strong> (2023).
 Do 0-GAS-Guaranteeing Impulse Sequences Ensure ISS or iISS Impulsive Systems?
 Not Always.
 Accepted by the 62nd IEEE Conference on Decision and Control.
+* [J] Zhang, Y., Xia, Y., <strong>Liu, S.</strong> and Sun, Z. (2023) On Polynomially Solvable Constrained Input Selections for Fixed and Switched Linear Structured Systems, Automatica, in press.
 * [J] Eising, J. <strong>Liu, S.</strong>, Martinez, S. and Cortes, J. (2023).
 Data-driven mode detection and stabilization of unknown switched linear systems.
 Submitted to IEEE Transactions on Automatic Control.
 * [J] <strong>Liu, S.</strong> (2022). <a href="https://ieeexplore.ieee.org/document/10236460">Characterizations and Stability Criteria for the 2-Mode Markovian Switched Nonlinear Systems.</a>  IEEE Transactions on Automatic Control.
 Early access.
 * [J] <strong>Liu, S.</strong>, Russo, A. (2022).
 Further characterizations of integral input-to-state stability for hybrid systems.
 Submitted to Automatica.